Limitations on liability

 Is warranty insurance common?

 Frequency/market practice: Fairly common.
-While representations and warranties insurance was previously used primarily in the private equity space, it has been increasingly and widely adopted among strategic buyers as well As demand for representations and warranties insurance and the number of insurers has increased over the years, insurers have been more willing to offer representations and warranties insurance for alternative deal structures, such as carve-outs and public-to-private transactions, for example.
+While RWI was previously used primarily in the private equity space, it has been widely adopted among strategic buyers as well and is typically included in more than half of all private M&A transactions.
+As demand for RWI and the number of insurers has increased over the years, insurers have been more willing to offer RWI for alternative deal structures, such as carve-outs and public-to-private transactions, for example.
+Almost all RWI policies are buy-side policies.